Nick Heidfeld: Early life and career

 Heidfeld was born in Mönchengladbach, West Germany on 10 May 1977, and began racing karts at the age of 11 in 1988.
-In 1994 he moved into the German Formula Ford series, gaining widespread attention by winning 8 of the 9 races to take the title that season.
-In 1995 he won the German International Formula Ford 1800 Championship, and came second in the Zetec Cup.
-This led to a drive in the German Formula Three Championship for 1996, where he finished third overall, after taking 3 wins.
+In 1994, he moved into the German Formula Ford series, gaining widespread attention by winning eight of the nine races to take the title that season.
+In 1995, he won the German International Formula Ford 1800 Championship, and came second in the Zetec Cup.
+This led to a drive in the German Formula Three Championship for 1996, where he finished third overall, after taking three wins.
 He entered the end of the season Macau Grand Prix and won the first heat of the race, attracting the attention of compatriot Norbert Haug, who later signed him up for the West Competition team.

 Junior career

-The following year Heidfeld won the German F3 Championship for Bertram Schäfer Racing, with support from McLaren/West, including a win at the Monaco Grand Prix Formula Three support race.
+The following year, Heidfeld won the German F3 Championship for Bertram Schäfer Racing, with support from McLaren/West, including a win at the Monaco Grand Prix Formula Three support race.
 In 1998, he won three races and was runner-up in the International Formula 3000 championship, with the West Competition team.
-At the final race of the season he was demoted to the back of the grid from pole position, after his team used non-compliant fuel.
+At the final race of the season, he was demoted to the back of the grid from pole position, after his team used non-compliant fuel.
 He finished the race ninth and out of the points, losing the championship by seven points to Juan Pablo Montoya.
 During that season, he was also the official test driver for the McLaren-Mercedes Formula One team.
 In 1999, he won the International Formula 3000 Championship.
 That year he also took the official track record at the Goodwood Festival of Speed which stood for 20 years.
-He was also a member of the Mercedes squad that raced at the 1999 24 Hours of Le Mans, but the team withdrew after the Mercedes-Benz CLR back-flipped on the Mulsanne Straight while Mark Webber and Peter Dumbreck were driving.
+He was also a member of the Mercedes squad that raced at the 1999 24 Hours of Le Mans, but the team withdrew after the Mercedes-Benz CLR flipped 3 separate times during the race weekend.